 - copy, adapt, modify, merge or otherwise reproduce any element of any of the Licensed Material; or

-- disassemble, decompile or reverse engineer any software forming part of the Licensed Material, unless the Customer is specifically authorized to do so.
+- disassemble, decompile or reverse engineer any software forming part of the Licensed Material, unless the Customer is specifically authorised to do so.

 4. Customer Data